 Financial managers and business owners usually like performance measures expressed in percentages instead of dollars.
-As a result, they tend to like capital budgeting decisions expressed as a percentage, like internal rate of return (IRR) instead of in a dollar amount, like net present value (NPV).
-However, there is a problem with this; even though the internal rate of return is usually a reliable method of determining whether or not a capital investment project is a good investment for a business firm, there are conditions under which it is not reliable, but the net present value is.
+As a result, they tend to prefer capital budgeting decisions expressed as a percentage, as with the internal rate of return (IRR), instead of in a dollar amount, as with net present value (NPV).

 What Is Internal Rate of Return?

-In the language of finance, internal rate of return is the discount rate (or the firm's cost of capital, that forces the present value of the cash inflows of the project to equal the initial investment which is equivalent to forcing the net present value of the project to equal $0.
-Pretty confusing.
-I can also say that internal rate of return is an estimate of the rate of return on the project.
+In the language of finance, the internal rate of return is the discount rate or the firm's cost of capital, that makes the present value of the project's cash inflows equal the initial investment.
+This is like a break-even analysis, bringing the net present value of the project to equal $0.
+Put differently, the internal rate of return is an estimate of the project's rate of return.

-Clearly, internal rate of return is a more difficult metric to calculate than net present value.
-With an Excel spreadsheet, it is a simple function.
-In the past, financial managers had to calculate it using trial and error which was a long and complex calculation.
+The internal rate of return is a more difficult metric to calculate than net present value.
+With an Excel spreadsheet, iterating the information and finding the rate of return that sets the project value to $0 is a simple function.
+Before electronic spreadsheets, financial managers had to calculate it using trial and error, which was a long and complex process.

 If the IRR of a project is greater than or equal to the project's cost of capital, accept the project.
 However, if the IRR is less than the project's cost of capital, reject the project.
-The rationale is that you never want to take on a project for your company that returns less money than you pay to borrow money (cost of capital).
+The rationale is that you never want to take on a project for your company that returns less money than you can pay to borrow money, that is, the company's cost of capital.

-Why does the decision criteria of internal rate of return and net present value give different answers in a capital budgeting analysis?
-Here lies one of the problems with internal rate of return in capital budgeting.
+At times, the decision criteria of internal rate of return and net present value give different answers in a capital budgeting analysis, which is one of the problems with the internal rate of return in capital budgeting.
 If a firm is analyzing mutually exclusive projects, IRR and NPV may give conflicting decisions.
-This will also happen if any of the cash flows from a project are negative except the initial investment.
+This can happen if any of the cash flows from a project are negative, aside from the initial investment.

 Everything points to the net present value decision method being superior to the internal rate of return decision method.
-One last issue that business owners have to consider is reinvestment rate assumption.
-IRR is sometimes wrong because it assumes cash flows from the project are reinvested at the project's IRR.
-However, net present value assumes cash flows from the project are reinvested at the firm's cost of capital which is correct.
+One issue that business owners also have to consider is the reinvestment rate assumption.
+IRR is sometimes wrong because it assumes that cash flows from the project are reinvested at the project's IRR.
+However, net present value assumes cash flows from the project are reinvested at the firm's cost of capital, which is correct.